XRPLF/xrpl-dev-portal/content/concept-money.md

 In the typical model, an issued currency is tied to holdings of currency or other assets outside the XRP Ledger.
 The issuer of the currency, called a _gateway_, handles deposits and withdrawals to exchange currency outside the XRP Ledger for equivalent balances of issued currency in the XRP Ledger.
 For more information on how to run a gateway, see the [Gateway Guide](tutorial-gateway-guide.html).

 There are other use cases for issued currencies in the XRP Ledger.
 For example, you can create an "Initial Coin Offering" (ICO) by issuing a fixed amount of currency to a secondary address, then "throwing away the key" to the issuer.

-(Be aware: ICOs may be [regulated as securities](https://www.sec.gov/oiea/investor-alerts-and-bulletins/ib_coinofferings) in the USA.)
+**Warning:** ICOs may be [regulated as securities](https://www.sec.gov/oiea/investor-alerts-and-bulletins/ib_coinofferings) in the USA.

 Ripple recommends researching the relevant regulations before engaging in any financial service business.

 ### Issued Currency Properties